A Life Of Heritage

 There are so many benefits to using this wheat.
 It did take a bit of a learning curve to adjust to the different “feel” of working with Kamut wheat, but it was well worth it.
 I encourage you to look into Kamut Khorasan wheat for yourself and your family.

 What are your thoughts on the flour of today?
-Do you have a gluten sensitivity?
+Do you have gluten sensitivity?
 Or have you already started using an ancient grain such as Kamut?

 Homesteading | Kamut Wheat | Ancient Grains | In my opinion, KAMUT wheat is superior than the modern wheat available for many reasons.
 Here are my eight reasons why I only use Kamut wheat.
 Do you agree?